expo/expo/docs/pages/workflow/web.md

 </a>
 </H2>

 Expo makes it easy to create PWAs by generating web app data from your app config.
-You can customize your offline support to fully enable PWA features in your website.
+You can add offline support to fully enable PWA features in your website.
 Run your app on a variety of different devices and reach a much wider user-base with a feature-filled PWA.

 - ⭐️ **Share Icons:** Automatically reuse the App Icon and Splash Screens from your mobile app!
 - 💬 **Native Features:** Use secure features like the Sharing API in your PWA.